 One of the most important tools when it comes to cooking a turkey safely is a food thermometer.
 A reliable food thermometer ensures that an internal temperature sufficient to destroy harmful bacteria has been reached.
-Even if your turkey comes with a pop-up timer, Consumer Reports recommends using a meat thermometer for accuracy.
+Even if your turkey comes with a pop-up timer, a food thermometer will give you the most accurate reading.

 Safe Roasting of Whole Turkey

 If the turkey is frozen, thaw it in its leak-proof packaging using the refrigerator, cold water method, or microwave oven.